PaulTreanor/bodyweightracker.xyz/backend/README.md

-# bodyweighttracker.xyz backend
+# bodyweighttracker.com backend

-This deploys the backend infrastructure for bodyweighttracker.xyz.
+This deploys the backend infrastructure for bodyweighttracker.com.
 ApiGateway, lambda, and DynamoDB are used.

 ## Useful commands